 THE downturns—often tied to broader economic recession—are an industry norm.
 But it’s been more than a century since these two forces were so powerfully intertwined.
-With consumers facing a dual-front crisis—concerning both health and finances—gaining insight into when vacation spending might return to some semblance of normal is difficult.
+With consumers facing a dual-front crisis—concerning both health and finances—gaining insight into when holiday spending might return to some semblance of normal is difficult.
 Past pandemics and downturns offer some helpful perspective, but are largely unfit comparisons.

-As travel providers continue to reposition their companies to adapt to current business conditions and shift some focus toward recovery, tracking vacation spending intentions and their underlying drivers is important.
+As travel providers continue to reposition their companies to adapt to current business conditions and shift some focus toward recovery, tracking holiday spending intentions and their underlying drivers is important.
 This is because operating an airline or hotel in an environment where demand is being weakened by a spike in safety concern will likely require a specific strategic response compared to a market where consumers are increasingly eager to travel but struggling to afford it.
-While concerns around both health and finances will shape vacation decisions for the foreseeable future, the extent of their influence may ebb and flow as the COVID-19 crisis evolves.
+While concerns around both health and finances will shape holiday decisions for the foreseeable future, the extent of their influence may ebb and flow as the COVID-19 crisis evolves.

 In this article, we explore findings from our Global State of the Consumer Tracker and InsightIQ business intelligence platform for insights into the trajectory of leisure travel in the United States.